-Source: Knight Frank, various sources
+rkets pre ma fori Source: Knight Frank, various sources

-Gright Frank LIP 2021 - This report is published for general information only and not to be relied upon in any way.
-Although high standards have been used in the preparation of the information, analysis, views and projections presented in this report no responsibility or liability whatspever can be accepted by Knight Frank LLP for any loss or damage resultant from any use of reliance on or reference to the contents of this document.
-As a general report, this presented in this typic, in the special control of the special contr
+© Knight Frank LLP 2021 - This report is published for general information only and not to be relied upon in any way.
+Although high standards have been used in the preparation of the information, analysis, views and projections presented in this report, no responsibility or liability whatsoever can be accepted by Knight Frank LLP for any loss or damage resultant from any use of, reliance on or reference to the contents of this document.
+As a general report, this material does not necessarily represent the view of Knight Frank LLP in reliation to particular properties or projects.
+Reproduction of this report in whole or in part is not allowed without prior written approval of Knight Frank LLP to the form and content within which it appears.
+Knight Frank LLP is a limited liability partnership registered in England with registered number OC305934.
+Our registered office is 55 Baker Street, London, W1U 8AN, where you may look at a list of members' names.

-08 April 2021 Internal and key client use only
+Internal and key client use only 20 April 2021